homelabos/homelabos/docs/software/authelia.md

 On the backend, Authelia authenticates your user to it's own OpenLDAP instance.
 This instance is isolated to Authelia, and is different than the openldap service Homelabos offers.

+## NOTE!!!

+Because of the way the openldap container we use works, if your authelia_openldap_1 container fails to start, and stay running, you _MUST_ destroy the authelia_openldap_1 container, and delete the /var/homelabos/authelia/openldap directory.
+This is because the openldap container is configured with 'fuses' that burn out once that configuration step is completed.
+This prevents anyone from maliciously updating the container in a way that compromises your setup.
+Once your initial setup of this container succeeds, updates are fine.

 ## Prerequisites

 1. Authelia requires a working SMTP server to authenticate new users and register devices.